 Negotiations on U.S. Government contracts are sometimes based in part on Certificates of Current Costs.
 An inaccuracy in such certificates may entitle the government to an appropriate recovery.
 From time to time, the Defense Contracts Audit Agency ("DCAA") audits the Company's accounts with respect to these contracts.
+The last full DCAA audit was performed in 2008, however the Company is required annually to submit an incurred cost report at the end of October for the year that ended the preceding April.
+All reports have been submitted and approved except for the report for fiscal 2015, for which the Company has not received a rate approval letter yet.

 All U.S. Government end-use contracts are subject to termination by the purchaser for the convenience of the U.S. Government and are subject to various other provisions for the protection of the U.S. Government.
 In the event of such termination, the Company is entitled to receive compensation as provided under such contracts and in the applicable U.S. Government regulations.
+There were no end-use contracts terminated for the year ended April 30, 2016